-New York City can be an easy place to get into trouble and the elevated profile of playing under such a bright spotlight can and has ruined the careers of many talented yet irresponsible athletes in
+New York City can be an easy place to get into trouble and the elevated profile of playing under such a bright spotlight can and has ruined the careers of many talented yet irresponsible athletes in the past.

 If Mayfield can assure general manager Mike Maccagnan and head coach Todd Bowles that he is more Russell Wilson than Johnny Manziel, then he might be worth handing the franchise to.

 Another option might be Wyoming Cowboys’ quarterback Josh Allen, who many scouts say has the highest upside of anyone in the draft.
 His freakishly strong arm is enough to propel him into the first-round conversation, but his inaccuracy is more than a little troubling.
 A 56 percent career completion in college means that Allen is likely more of a project than an instant star, and it is doubtful that the Jets will want to spend their expensive first-rounder on a work in progress.